Music sales fall again in 2011, but optimism grows

-LONDON Digital music revenues rose eight percent in 2011 to $5.2 billion (3.3 billion pounds), but it was not enough to prevent another annual decline in the overall market to $16.2 billion from $16.7 billion in 2010.
+LONDON, Jan 23 Digital music revenues rose eight percent in 2011 to $5.2 billion, but it was not enough to prevent another annual decline in the overall market to $16.2 billion from $16.7 billion in 2010.

 Figures released on Monday by record industry body the International Federation of the Phonographic Industry (IFPI) confirmed expectations that a downward trend which began in the late 1990s continued last year.